ColinM94/ColinM94/README.md

   - 🇩🇪  I'm learning German, it's a lot of work but I'm getting there.
   - 🔭 I’m currently working on a project for my friend called project-nina.
   - 🌱 I’m currently learning React.
-  - 🎹 I love Piano.
   - 💻 I love all things tech, especially building and repairing PCs.
+  - 🎹 I also love Piano.
 </pre>